Timmelsjoch 2507m

 Edge of the mountain

-The first two thirds of this ride are demanding but it is at the end where the climbs comes into its own.
-The valley seems to have come to an end and the road is chiseled into the mountain side winding its way up and up, switchback after switchback.
+The first two-thirds of this ride are demanding, but it is towards the end that the climb truly comes into its own.
+The valley seems to come to an end, and the road is chiselled into the mountainside, winding its way ever upwards, switchback after switchback.

-I was never so glad to reach a tunnel near the top as it is cool and as the road after the tunnel levels out to the pass.
+I have rarely been so glad to reach a tunnel near the top, where the air is cool and the road beyond begins to level out towards the pass.

 Lost Valleys